localheinz/repository/README.md

 $ cd ~/Sites/foo/bar
 ```

-## 3. Modify starting point to your needs
+## 2. Modify starting point to your needs

 ### `.travis.yml`

-After you have enabled the project on https://travis-ci.com or https://travis-ci.org,
-you probably want to
+After you have enabled the project on https://travis-ci.com, you probably want to

 * obtain and encrypt a `GITHUB_TOKEN`
 * obtain and encrypt a `CODECLIMATE_REPO_TOKEN`